 There are six steps that must be completed in order to produce a digital story.
 It takes the average student 16-20 hours to complete all of these from start to finish.
 To help students learn the technology, the University of Richmond’s Technology Learning Center (TLC) has produced great, informative video tutorials.
 Be sure to review each tutorial as well watch videos from the experts below.
+Also, you will notice occasional references to Atomic Learning tutorials.
+The University maintains a university-wide subscription to these tutorials that gives the UR community full access to online video tutorials.

 |The first step is to acquire a Google account to use Google Docs.
 If you have a GMail account, then you automatically have access to Google Docs and Youtube.com.
 You can find information about acquiring a Google account here.
 Once you have this account, you can begin writing your script with Google Docs/Drive.
 Learn more here.|